-It is increasingly common to be invited back for a second, third or even fourth interview.
+It is increasingly common to be invited back for a second, third or even fourth interview, as well as more in-depth employment reference checks.
 Typically, the more advanced the position you are interviewing for, the more likely it is that there will be multiple interviews.
 Businesses want to ensure that they make the right decision when it comes to making senior appointments.
 Senior professionals are more likely to be managers and act as the face of the organization, so employers need to ensure that these hires are the best possible fit.

 The structure of second and third interviews